 2. MJF (Maxwell Jacob Friedman)

 I won't lie.
 I only became familiar with MJF earlier this year.
 But everything I have seen from him has been absolutely amazing.
-Most of you have only seen him from All Elite Wrestling, or Being the Elite but if you get a chance, watch Major League Wrestling.
-This guy is heel genius and in the future will be the top heel in the entire industry.
-He's cocky, arrogant, punches both above and below his weight, and commits the greatest cardinal sin that solidifies him as a top bad guy - wearing a scarf.
+Most of you have only seen him from All Elite Wrestling or Being the Elite, but if you get a chance, watch Major League Wrestling.
+This guy is a heel genius and, in the future, will be the top heel in the entire industry.
+He's cocky, arrogant, punches both above and below his weight, and commits the greatest cardinal sin that solidifies him as a top bad guy—wearing a scarf.

 My favorite part?
 Kayfabe.
 Now, I'm not sure he's the kind of guy who would tear his mugshot in half in front of a kid who wanted an autograph, but at post-match press conferences for AEW, he doesn't break character.
-The Young Bucks, Jericho, they all become nice personable guys during media scrums.
+The Young Bucks and Jericho all become nice personable guys during media scrums.
 Not Maxwell J. Friedman.
-His media scrum started with him calling the dirt sheet reporters nerds, went on on an expletive laden rant about Shawn Spears, and when questioned on his promo length, told them "I'm going to be the star attraction..." named dropped VP Cody Rhodes as his best friend and then said "I can do whatever the [expletive] I want here," as he continued to belittle everyone in the room.
+His media scrum started with him calling the dirt sheet reporters nerds, went on an expletive-laden rant about Shawn Spears, and when questioned on his promo length, told them "I'm going to be the star attraction..." named dropped VP Cody Rhodes as his best friend and then said, "I can do whatever the [expletive] I want here," as he continued to belittle everyone in the room.

 Honors go out to Guerrillas of Destiny members Tama Tonga and Tanga Loa.
-Also, Randy Orton, and Zack Sabre Jr. who are great at working the crowd for some heat if it ever feels like the audience is about to start cheering them.
+I'll also mention Randy Orton and Zack Sabre Jr., who are great at working the crowd for some heat if it ever feels like the audience is about to start cheering them.